patrickdowling/pfm2sid/README.md

 Bonus features:

 - ASID support over MIDI (switches on automatically on matching sysex)
-- There's a SID file player that can play from a memory buffer.
-There's currently no (easy) way to get files in though.
+- There's a SID (dump) file player that can play from a memory buffer.
+There's currently no (easy) way to get files in though (see below, "USB")

 ## Caveats